 14.1 - Example of good practice in World Heritage protection, identification, conservation or management at the State Party level.
-Implementation of the guidelines for the protection of Monuments and sites as developed by the National Trust of Guyana
+This is our first world heritage site.
+It is a new priority for the FSM and we are learning as we go, with the guidance of UNESCO.